Keep Our NHS Public

-Ever since 1948 the National Health Service has been the envy of the world.
-The NHS is the greatest contribution towards social and health equality and is an example of how a caring society can create good and safe care based on social solidarity.
+Ever since 1948, the NHS stands as the greatest contribution towards social and health equality and is an example of how a caring society can create good and safe care based on social solidarity.
 The NHS is the best way to ensure fair access to treatment for the acute or long-term sick, and those with complex or costly health needs, irrespective of their ability to pay.

 Our aims are to: